houseofcat/turbocookedrabbit/README.md

  * Breaking Change (v2.1.0) - LetterID is now a UUID by default.
  * Breaking Change (v2.1.0) - LetterID is now mapping to CorrelationID in RabbitMQ on Publish and is mapped to a string CorrelationID on ReceivedMessage.

-The major goals (now that every is working and well) are to aid quality of life and visibility.
+The major goals (now that everything is working well) are to aid quality of life and visibility.

 Be sure to visit tests for examples on how to do a variety of actions with the library.
 They are always kept up to date, even if the `README.md` falls short at times.